SimranaSinha/Masters_Computation-and-Visualization/README.md

 Tableau or Power BI

 Deliverables:
-Report (400-500 words): Analyzing the trends observed in the visualizations, interpreting the relationships between different variables, and explaining how economic events impacted the housing market.
+Report (400-500 words): Analyzing the trends observed in the visualizations, interpreting the relationships between different variables, and explaining how economic events impacted the housing
-Code files (optional)